TUFLOW-Support/PyTuflow/docs/cookbook.rst

         End If
     End If

-The :code:`Read GIS Z Shape` command (on line 3) would result in the following scopes:
+The :code:`Read GIS Z Shape` command (on line 3) would have the following scopes:

 .. code-block:: pycon